catseye/Chrysoberyl/article/Musical Compositions.md

 Note, there is some controversy over whether this list should be in Chrysoberyl, or elsewhere.
 And by "controversy" I mean, I can't decide.

+"Theme music" is anything that is the theme to some video game or movie or just *sounds* like it should be the theme to some video game or movie.

+I use the term "sci-fi" to refer to not only fiction but also a few of my musical compositions which are too funky for me to call them techno.

 Early Period
 ------------